arowe54/Movie-Wizard/README.md

 File Structure:

-At this point my helpers.py function was very long, so I moved it into a helpers folder (with a blank __init__.py file), and split helpers.py into complete.py (for 'get_all_info(movie)' in movie.html), requests.py (for the functions containing requests), and helpers.py (for the functions that don't include requests; ex. secToMin(seconds) and usd).
+At this point my helpers.py function was very long, so I moved it into a helpers folder (with a blank __init__.py file), and split helpers.py into complete.py (for 'get_all_info(movie)' in movie.html), requests.py (for the functions containing requests), and helpers.py (for the functions that don't include requests (ex. secToMin(seconds) and usd).
-I should note that I included all JavaScript from each html file into a 'scripts' folder, but none of it has worked after importing it into each html file and deleting the pre-existing js in that file, so I have kept each js inside the scripts and just kept the scripts folder for reference.
+All JavaScript scripts from genres, profile, and search have been copied to the 'scripts' folder, but they do not work when importing to each html file, so I have decided to keep them there only for reference.

 Watchlist:

-Surprisingly, as I was testing and debugging this website, I found movies that I wanted to watch later (which I honestly was not expecting).
-As I tested and debugged my website, I noticed a lot of interesting and colourful movie posters that I wanted to save to look at later.
-I also found the plots of some of these movies very interesting, too.
-I noticed that as you go further back in time, the movies and plots get weirder and weirder.
-Lots of movies in the 80s and 90s escape the 'isAdult == false' filter and I can't do anything about it.
-Also, many movies have posters, titles, and plots that you simply cannot make up: nazis invading earth from the moon (<a href="http://127.0.0.1:5000/movie?movie_id=tt1034314">'Iron Sky'</a>), vaccines killing 5 billion people on earth (<a href="http://127.0.0.1:5000/movie?movie_id=tt23810972">'Died Suddenly'</a>), a movie starring Ronald Reagan prosecuting KKK members (<a href="http://127.0.0.1:5000/movie?movie_id=tt0044075">Storm Warning</a>), and straight up satire (<a href="http://127.0.0.1:5000/movie?movie_id=tt12981810">'Finding Jesus'</a>, instead of 'Finding Nemo').
-I also noticed a benefit of this website is you can get a much better view of the poster and plot on a laptop screen, as compared to a TV wih Netflix.
-Some cool movie posters include <a href="http://127.0.0.1:5000/movie?movie_id=tt2798920">'Annihilation'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0120177">'Spawn'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0253556">'Reign of Fire'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0120669">'Fear and Loathing in Las Vegas'</a>, <a href="http://127.0.0.1:5000/movie?movie_id=tt0993840">'Army of the Dead'</a>, and <a href="http://127.0.0.1:5000/movie?movie_id=tt9601220">'Blackbear'</a>.

-**Note: Movie links can only be accessed through the flask server.

 I then created a watchlist.html file, a navbar in layout.html, and a route to go to watchlist, with methods 'GET' (for seeing watchlist) and 'POST' (for updating watchlist).
 I then added 'Iron Man' to the database, and later 'Annihilation', for testing.